SudoCasey/Web_Crawler/README.md

 ## Usage

+### Basic Usage

 1. Enter a website URL in the input field
+2. Configure basic settings:
-2. Optionally check "Take screenshots" to capture full-page screenshots
+   - Enable "Take screenshots" to capture full-page screenshots
-3. Optionally check "Crawl entire website" to discover and crawl all pages
+   - Enable "Crawl entire website" to discover and crawl all pages
+   - Select WCAG compliance level (A, AA, or AAA) for accessibility testing
-4. Click the "Crawl" button to start the crawling process
+3. Click the "Crawl" button to start the crawling process
-5. View the results, including screenshots and discovered links
+4. View the results, including screenshots, accessibility violations, and discovered links

+### Advanced Settings

+Access advanced settings by clicking the gear icon in the top-right corner:

+1. **Concurrent Pages**: Control how many pages are crawled simultaneously (1-5)
+   - Higher values increase crawling speed but may impact server performance
+   - Lower values are gentler on the target server

+2. **Performance Options**:
+   - "Increase timeout for slow sites": Extends the timeout duration for slower websites
+   - "Slow down rate limiting": Reduces request frequency to avoid overwhelming servers

+3. **Display Options**:
+   - "Show link discovery information": Displays all discovered links during crawling

+### Accessibility Testing

+The crawler performs comprehensive WCAG 2.2 accessibility testing with the following features:

+- **Multiple Compliance Levels**:
+  - Level A: Basic accessibility requirements
+  - Level AA: Addresses major, common barriers
+  - Level AAA: Highest level of accessibility compliance

+- **Detailed Reports**:
+  - Violations: Accessibility issues that need to be fixed
+  - Passes: Successfully implemented accessibility features
+  - Incomplete: Tests that couldn't be completed
+  - Non-applicable: Tests that don't apply to the page

+- **WCAG Success Criteria**:
+  - Each violation is mapped to specific WCAG 2.2 success criteria
+  - Includes links to official WCAG documentation
+  - Provides detailed explanations and remediation guidance

 ## How it Works